JPro-one/JPro-Documentation/README.md

 Some other available commands are:
 `myapp.exe uninstall`, `myapp.exe start`, `myapp.exe stop`, `myapp.exe restart`

-For more details, take a look at the [project homepage of winsw](https://github.com/winsw/winsw).
+For more details, take a look at the project homepage of [WinSW](https://github.com/winsw/winsw).

 # CHANGELOG